Serving

 II.A.
 General Mission Support Proposals

-The NASA Keck TAC accepts General Mission Support proposals every semester.
+The NASA-Keck TAC accepts General Mission Support proposals every semester.
 These proposals must demonstrate that the proposed observations provide critical and timely support for confirmed (i.e., Phase B or later) NASA space missions.
-In this case, "critical" refers to NASA Keck data meeting one or more of the criteria listed in Section II above.
+In this case, "critical" refers to NASA-Keck data meeting one or more of the criteria listed above.

 II.B.
 Key Strategic Mission Support (KSMS) Proposals